 Dark patches on the leaf

 Yellow leaves are typically an indication that you’ve been overwatering.
-You need to take immediate steps to improve the drainage of your pot by adding soil amendments.
-You also have to generally elongate the watering cycle.
+You need to take immediate steps to improve your pot’s drainage by adding soil amendments.
+You also have to elongate the watering cycle generally.

 Brown crispy edges